Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Numerical evaluations

-The parameters of the receiver front-end has been chosen to satisfy $d_0, g_0 > g_- \gg a_0$ (see Sec.~\ref{sec:pdp:approx:front_end:para}) so that its input impedance is high.
-We used $a_0 = 10^{-3}$, $d_0 = g_0 = 20$ and $g_- = 1$.
-The number of \ce{X-Y} molecules is chosen to be 37; this is comparable to the number of receptors used in \cite{Chou:2019gf}.
-We use the algorithm in Appendix \ref{app:TH:para} (which is discussed in Sec.~\ref{sec:pdp:circuit}) to calculate the parameters of the TH-cycle.
-We put the value of the calculated TH-cycle parameters, as well as those of the integrator, in Appendix \ref{app:cycle:para}.
+The receiver front-end has 4 parameters: $a_0$, $d_0$, $g_0$, $g_-$ where $a_0$ is a bimolecular reaction rate constant while the other three are unimolecular.
+We use the paper \cite{Takahashi:2010ko} to guide us to choose the unimolecular rates.
+The unimolecular rates in \cite{Takahashi:2010ko} are in the range 1.35-15.
+We have chosen $d_0 = g_0 = 8$ which are within this range.
+We will use different values of $H_{M0}$ and $\gamma$ to study their impact on the BER.
+The different values of $H_{M0}$ that we will use is within the range of Michaelis-Menten constants of 100--10$^8$nM stated in \cite{libretextsMichaelisMentenKinetics}.
+Given the choices of $H_{M0}$ and $\gamma$, we will calculate $a_0$ using $\frac{d_0 + g_0}{H_{M0}}$ and $g_- = \frac{g_0}{\gamma}$.
+The number of \ce{X-Y} molecules is chosen to be 60.
+We use our algorithm in \ifarxiv Appendix \ref{app:TH:para} (which is discussed in Sec.~\ref{sec:pdp:circuit}) \else \cite[Appendix F]{Chou:arxiv_pdp} \fi to calculate the parameters of the TH-cycle.
+We put the value of the calculated TH-cycle parameters for $H_{M0} = 1000$nM and $\gamma = 28.6$, as well as those of the integrator, in Appendix \ref{app:cycle:para}.
+We also ensure that all the bimolecular reaction rate constants are within the diffusion-limited binding rate which we have shown in \ifarxiv Appendix \ref{app:diff_limited} \else \cite[Appendix I]{Chou:arxiv_pdp} \fi to be about 7.5 nM$^{-1}$s$^{-1}$.

 All the simulations are carried out by using the Stochastic Simulation Algorithm (SSA) \cite{Gillespie:1977ww}.
+As an example of the time signal, Fig.~\ref{fig:eval:Xp_count} plots the number of \ce{X_*} molecules in the receiver when Symbols 0 and Symbol 1 are sent.